 NOTE: Students enrolling in this program are required to purchase their own laptop.
 For specific hardware and software requirements for this program click here.

-This program will provide you with the knowledge and skills required to work in the public and technical services areas of libraries and information resource centres.
+This program will provide you with the knowledge and skills required to work in a variety of types of libraries, resource centres, cultural and heritage organizations and related industries.

-As a graduate, you will be well-prepared to acquire, prepare and organize materials and assist users in locating appropriate resources.
+As a graduate, you will be well-prepared to use your technology skills to acquire, prepare and organize materials and assist users in locating appropriate resources.

 Post-admission Communications assessment

 To help prepare you for success in your program and in your future career, all students accepted into this program will complete an assessment to determine their reading comprehension and writing skills.
 For more information, please visit the post-admission communications assessment webpage.